Spygate (NFL): Boston Herald report

 On February 2, 2008, the day before the Patriots' appearance in Super Bowl XLII, the Boston Herald reported, citing an unnamed source, that a member of the Patriots video staff videotaped the St. Louis Rams' Saturday, February 2, 2002 walkthrough prior to Super Bowl XXXVI at the Louisiana Superdome, an accusation denied by the Patriots later that day.
-The NFL conducted interviews with Belichick and other members of the Patriots before and after Super Bowl XLII regarding the accusation, and found no evidence to substantiate the Super Bowl XXXVI allegations or any other transgressions beside those the NFL had already penalized the Patriots for.
+The NFL conducted interviews with Belichick and other members of the Patriots before and after Super Bowl XLII regarding the accusation, and found no evidence to substantiate the Super Bowl XXXVI allegations or any other transgressions besides those the NFL had already penalized the Patriots for.

 Citing a league source, The Boston Globe reported on March 10, 2008, that NFL investigators found practical limitations to the allegation; the Patriots' video equipment that was set up the day before the game had neither battery packs nor a nearby power supply in order to run.
 Also, an NFL investigator interviewed a Patriots employee who left the Louisiana Superdome that day with Walsh; according to the employee, Walsh said of the walkthrough: "We should have taped that."

 Boston Herald writer John Tomase, who authored the story, told WROR-FM on February 5, 2008, that the "rumor had been around for a while. ...It was something we first heard about in September, after Spygate.
 We dug around and couldn't quite nail it down."
 Tomase said that the story "wasn't even on his radar screen" until February 1, 2008, when The New York Times published their article on Specter's desire to meet with Goodell.
-At that time, Tomase said, the Boston Herald decided to publish their story, which they had been able to "confirm it in a way they felt comfortable with," after the newspaper felt both The New York Times and ESPN were also close to publishing the allegation.
+At that time, Tomase said, the Boston Herald decided to publish their story, which they had been able to "confirm in a way they felt comfortable with," after the newspaper felt both The New York Times and ESPN were also close to publishing the allegation.
 The Boston Herald later apologized for the report and retracted it.

 Lawsuits

 On February 15, 2008, former Rams safety Willie Gary filed a $100 million lawsuit in a New Orleans, Louisiana United States district court against the Patriots, Belichick, and Patriots owner Robert Kraft seeking compensation for the Rams' Super Bowl XXXVI loss in light of the allegations.
-The class action lawsuit was filed by nationally recognized attorney Hugh K. Campbell, Jr. Campbell also represented the Rams' season ticket holders in the lawsuit.
-Campbell withdrew the lawsuit on March 10, 2008, on the grounds that securing testimony from Walsh regarding his possible knowledge of the allegation was an "exercise in futility."
+The class action lawsuit was filed, but later withdrawn on March 10, 2008, on the grounds that securing testimony from Walsh regarding his possible knowledge of the allegation was an "exercise in futility."

 Carl J. Mayer, a Princeton, New Jersey, lawyer with Jets season tickets, filed a $184.8 million lawsuit against Belichick.
 The damages represented the cost of tickets for Jets-Patriots games at Giants Stadium during Belichick's tenure as coach.
 Mayer requested that sum, $61.6 million, be tripled under federal racketeering laws.
 The U.S. Third Circuit Court of Appeals upheld a lower court dismissal of the lawsuit.